Silver War Badge: British Army

-If there is no Silver War Badge Card, then the details of the soldier's discharge can be found out by a visit to The National Archives at Kew.
-There should be a reference to a Silver War Badge Roll, for example in the picture above it says "SWB List TH/345" this refers to the roll in which the man is mentioned.
-On the Silver War Badge roll it should mention at the very least the number of the badge, the official reason and date of his discharge.
+There should be a reference on the card to a Silver War Badge Roll, for example in the picture above it says "SWB List TH/345" this refers to the War Office roll in which the man is mentioned.
+The medal roll itself would cover a range of lists, for instance "TH 1 - 400".
+These alphabetical prefixes relate to the regional record office which administered the badge issuance.
+On the Silver War Badge roll it should mention at the very least the number of the badge, the date of issue, unit at discharge, the official reason and date of his discharge, along with enlistment date.
+The more recent roll entries record the age of the recipient.